 R would not be what it is today without the invaluable help of these people, who contributed by donating code, bug fixes and documentation:

 We have probably omitted some important names here because of incomplete record keeping.
 If we have overlooked you, please let us know and we'll update the list.
 Many more, too numerous to mention here, have contributed by sending bug reports and suggesting various improvements.
 Simon Davies whilst at the University of Auckland wrote the original version of glm().
-Julian Harris and Wing Kwong (Tiki) Wan whilst at the University of Auckland assisted Ross Ihaka with the Macintosh port.
+Julian Harris and Wing Kwong (Tiki) Wan whilst at the University of Auckland assisted Ross Ihaka with the original Macintosh port.

 R was inspired by the S environment which has been principally developed by John Chambers, with substantial input from Douglas Bates, Rick Becker, Bill Cleveland, Trevor Hastie, Daryl Pregibon and Allan Wilks.
 A special debt is owed to John Chambers who has graciously contributed advice and encouragement in the early days of R and later became a member of the core team.